peregori/ThreadSmith/INSTALL.md

 ### "Authentication failed"
 - Verify Twitter API credentials in `config.json`
 - Check scopes include `bookmark.read` and `offline.access`
+- Ensure redirect URI is exactly: `http://localhost:3000/callback`
+- Regenerate OAuth2 tokens if needed (old tokens may be invalid)
 - Run `threadsmith auth` to test
+- If token expired, Threadsmith will auto-refresh using refresh token

 ### "Model not found"
 ```bash